jayvib/valhalla-tech-exam/README.md

     https://golang.org/dl/

-Step 2: Run command below to build the five problem.
-The executable
+Step 2: Change directory to the problem's directory
-        file will be stored in bin/ directory.

-    make build -s
+    cd ./01

+Step 3: Run the code

+    go run main.go

+Note: Repeat step 2 and 3 for the problem 02 to 05